Porsche Cayenne Coupe hybrid review

 Although we've yet to try the E-Hybrid, our experience with the standard Cayenne in this specification suggests that it's the one to go for.
 Performance is more than sufficient and it's a good chunk cheaper and more efficient than the Turbo S. However, if you have the budget and simply want to own one of the fastest plug-in hybrids money can buy, it's hard to do much better.

-It's worth noting that for the near £126,000 it'll cost to buy a Cayenne Turbo S E-Hybrid Coupe, you could secure an all-electric Porsche Taycan Turbo with plenty of change for options.
-It's a better car all-round in our view, not to mention much less polluting, even faster and better to drive.
+It's worth noting that for the circa-£125,000 it costs to buy a Cayenne Turbo S E-Hybrid Coupe, you could secure an all-electric Porsche Taycan Turbo with plenty of change for options.
+It's a better car all-round in our view, not to mention much less polluting, faster and better to drive.
 If you're in the market for an electrified Porsche of any kind and don't need the Cayenne's ride height or bigger boot, it's a worthy alternative.